top of page

 In most provinces and territories, each family member receives his/her own card with a personal health identification number.
 You must carry the card with you and present it at a hospital or clinic when you or someone in your family needs health services.

 We recommend you to purchase private health insurance to pay for your healthcare needs until the date you receive government health insurance.
-Residents in some provinces such as British Columbia, Ontario, Quebec must wait a certain period (up to three months) before becoming eligible for government health insurance.
+Residents in some provinces and territories require a waiting period (up to three months) before becoming eligible for government health insurance.
 If you live in one of these provinces, we recommend getting a private insurance for this waiting period.
-Please look for the private insurance in Yellow Pages: http://www.yellowpages.com
+Please look for the private insurance in Yellow Pages

 Please use following information as your reference: